yamunariver/interview-j/README.md

 When faced with a challenging situation, I like to take a step back and analyze the issue from different angles.
 After assessing the situation, I develop a plan of action that outlines short-term as well as long-term solutions.

 —
+## How do you define SUCCESS:

+1) Success to me is accomplishing goals that are meaningfull to me I measure success by the impact i create through my work and the  progress I made towards my persional and professional goals:

+2) Success to me is achieving a goal that I have set for myself it can be an simple as completing a task or a big life milestone it is about reflecting on the journey and feeling proud of what i have accomplished

 1️⃣ Mention a salary range
 If the question of expected CTC comes up, indicate a range that you are comfortable with, based on your previous research on salaries and your current salary.